BobGerman/Ignite24-Labs/LAB-441/instructions.md

 1. **teamsApp/validateAppPackage**: Validates the app package.
 1. **teamsApp/update**: Updates the app registration in the Teams Developer Portal.

-#### Step 2: Use Teams Toolkit to execute the tasks in the workflow file.
+### Step 2: Use Teams Toolkit to execute the tasks in the workflow file

 1. Right-click **TeamsApp** project.
 1. Expand the **Teams Toolkit** menu and select **Prepare Teams App Dependencies**.